CERTCC/CERT-Guide-to-CVD/docs/variation/disclosure_choices.md

 As we have mentioned previously, participants in Coordinated Vulnerability Disclosure iterate over the following questions:

 1. What actions should I take in response to this knowledge?
 2. Who else should I tell about it?
 3. What should I tell them?

-    [
-    ]
-[Let's take a moment to explore questions 2 and 2a in a few scenarios.
+Let's take a moment to explore questions 2 and 2a in a few scenarios.
 Each of these disclosure options have advantages and disadvantages.
-In this section, we adapt and expand some terminology from Shepherd
+In this section, we adapt and expand some terminology from Shepherd [^1].

-\[1\]:]
+!!! info "No Disclosure"

--   **No Disclosure** -- All information about the vulnerability is kept private.
+    All information about the vulnerability is kept private.
 Sometimes this is enforced by non-disclosure agreements (NDAs).
 Vendors sometimes prefer this scenario to protect trade secrets or to lessen the impact of perceived negative press.
 Some finders prefer not to disclose vulnerabilities to anyone, in the hope that malicious actors will not find out about the vulnerability if it is not disclosed.
 Data on the outcomes of a non-disclosure policy are difficult to come by, as these vulnerabilities are by definition hidden from public view.

+!!! info "Private Disclosure"

--   **Private Disclosure** -- When a product's vendor is aware of a vulnerability, the vendor may take action to address it but will only notify its own customer base of the vulnerability and its mitigation privately.
+    When a product's vendor is aware of a vulnerability, the vendor may take action to address it but will only notify its own customer base of the vulnerability and its mitigation privately.
 Many of the same motives as the No Disclosure